Birds make excellent pets, and I enjoy sharing my knowledge with aspiring bird owners.

 Cockatiels are a few steps above parakeets in terms of the level of care they require.
 You will need a larger cage in order to accommodate them, and they are typically a good deal more expensive.
 Here are some things you should know if you are considering purchasing a cockatiel:

-- Cockatiels live for a longer time than parakeets, typically living for over 10 years.
+- Cockatiels live longer than parakeets, typically over 10 years.
 You should only consider purchasing one if you are ready to make this kind of long-term commitment.

 - Cockatiels are somewhat easier to socialize than parakeets, as long as you are not afraid of being bitten.